 4. the SPA for the disposal of the residential property is executed on or after 1 June 2020 but not later than 31 December 2021 and is duly stamped not later than 31 January 2022.

 So now you know how to file for RPGT.
 It isn’t as complicated as some people make it out to be.
 Good citizens always pay their taxes.
 Happy taxing!

 If you wish to read this article in Chinese, please click here.

-Want to sell your house in a timely manner but you don’t know who to go to?
-Fret not, our professional real estate team can assist you!
+Want to sell your house on time, but you don’t know who to go to?
+Fret not; our professional real estate team can assist you!